-Although we took our inspiration in the Java Modeling Language (aka JML [16]), ACSL is notably different from JML in two crucial aspects:
+Although we took our inspiration from the Java Modeling Language (aka JML [17]), ACSL is notably different from JML in two crucial aspects:

-ACSL is a BISL for C, a low-level structured language, while JML is a BISL for Java, an object-oriented inheritance-based high-level language.
-Not only the language features are not the same but the programming styles and idioms are very different, which entails also different ways of specifying behaviors.
-In particular, C has no inheritance nor exceptions, and no language support for the simplest properties on memory (e.g, the size of an allocated memory block).
+• ACSL is a BISL for C, a low-level structured language, while JML is a BISL for Java, an object-oriented inheritance-based high-level language.
+Not only are the language features not the same between Java and C, but the programming styles and idioms are very different, which then entails different ways of specifying behaviors.
+In particular, C has no inheritance or exceptions, and no language support for the simplest properties on memory (e.g., the size of an allocated memory block).

-• JML relies on runtime assertion checking (RAC) when typing, static analysis and automatic deductive verification fail.
-The example of CCured [22, 7], that adds strong typing to C by relying on RAC too, shows that it is not possible to do it in a modular way.
+• JML also supports runtime assertion checking (RAC) when typing, static analysis and automatic deductive verification fail.
+The example of CCured [23, 9], which also adds strong typing to C by relying on RAC, shows that it is not possible to do it in a modular way.
 Indeed, it is necessary to modify the layout of C data structures for RAC, which is not modular.
-The follow-up project Deputy [8] thus reduces the checking power of annotations in order to preserve modularity.
-On the contrary, we choose not to restrain the power of annotations (e.g., all first order logic formulas are allowed).
-To that end, we rely on manual deductive verification using an interactive theorem prover (e.g., Coq) when every other technique failed.
+The follow-up project Deputy [10] thus reduces the checking power of annotations in order to preserve modularity.
+In contrast, we choose not to restrain the power of annotations (e.g., all first order logic formulas are allowed).
+To that end, we rely on manual deductive verification using an interactive theorem prover (e.g., Coq) when every other technique fails.

-In the remainder of this chapter, we describe these differences in further details.
+In the remainder of this chapter, we describe these differences in further detail.